 - Using grading as a punishment – removing points for late work obfuscates the achievement level and should be reported in other ways.

 - Grading homework – homework is practice towards achievement; students should learn from mistakes, not be penalized by them.

 - Regarding everything as summative – meaningful learning happens with more formative feedback and fewer summative assessments.

 - Confusing behaviour with achievement – grades should be about achievement, behaviour should be reported separately.

 These are changes that people like Reeves, Ken O’Connor and Rick Wormeli have long advocated for.
 A critical part of the change management plan of introducing such essentially dramatic changes is the communication with parents.
 It is not difficult to convince informed parents that the value of traditional homework is fundamentally shallow, or that learning is a journey, not a series of regular judgments that place both students and teachers on a never-ending treadmill of meaningless point collection.
 But parents tend to be rightly concerned about college admissions and the validity of transcripts (“how will doing the right thing be regarded by colleges?”).
-Not surprisingly, these concerns dissipate when we speak about learning for life and provide real-life examples that are not new.
+Not surprisingly, these concerns dissipate when we provide real-life examples that are not new.
 How many parents, for instance, would:

-- have passed their driving test using a traditional grading system that averaged the first halting lessons against the final demonstration of competence?
+- Have passed their driving test using a traditional grading system that averaged the first halting lessons against the final demonstration of competence?

-- want to entrust the safety of their family to a pilot who had never encountered failure in a flight simulator prior to taking to the turbulent skies?
+- Want to entrust the safety of their family to a pilot who had never encountered failure in a flight simulator prior to taking to the turbulent skies?